 Students placed on disciplinary probation receive direction, guidance, support, and encouragement.
 An effort is made to identify and correct problems interfering with academic progress.
 While on probation students may be referred to other agencies for help with personal, psychological, and drug/alcohol problems.

-Leaver: A dropout, or leaver, is a student who enters college but leaves before graduating and never returns to that or any other school OR for UT purposes, a student who leaves the institution for any reason during or in-between terms and does not return the following term.
+Leaver: A dropout, or leaver, is a student who enters college but leaves before graduating and never returns to that or any other school OR for UT purposes, a student who leaves the institution for any reason prior to graduation during or in-between terms and does not return the following term.

 Multicultural Mentoring Program: Through the Office of Multicultural Student Life MMP provides personal support, assistance, social guidance, and positive campus survival skills to first-year and transfer minority students by developing activities and interactions with upper-class students to address personal needs, thus contributing to their academic success, and enhancing the University of Tennessee’s efforts in recruiting, retaining and graduating minority students.